mlc-ai/web-llm/README.md

     ./scripts/prep_deps.sh
     ```

-    The last thing to do is setting up the site with
+    The last thing to do is setting up the site with:
     ```shell
     ./scripts/local_deploy_site.sh
     ```